DPI-WE/service-objects/content.md

   - Incorrect.
 While Service Objects can be used for specific authentication tasks, their use is not limited to this area.
 {: .choose_best #service_object_role title="Role of Service Objects" points="1" answer="[2]" }

-- **Question 2: Which directory is commonly used to store Service Objects in a Rails application?**
+- Which directory is commonly used to store Service Objects in a Rails application?
 - `app/models`
   - Incorrect.
 Models are typically used for database interaction and business rules.
 - `app/controllers`